Music of the American Civil War: Homefront

 The first song written for the war, "The First Gun Is Fired", was first published and distributed three days after the Battle of Fort Sumter.
 George F. Root, who wrote it, is said to have produced the most songs of anyone about the war, over thirty in total.
 Lincoln once wrote a letter to Root, saying, "You have done more than a hundred generals and a thousand orators."
-Other songs played an important role in convincing northern whites that African Americans were willing to fight and wanted freedom, for instance Henry Clay Work's 1883 "Babylon Is Fallen" and Charles Halpine's "Sambo's Right to Be Kilt".
+Other songs played an important role in convincing northern whites that African Americans were willing to fight and wanted freedom, including Henry Clay Work's "Babylon Is Fallen" (1863) and Charles Halpine's "Sambo's Right to Be Kilt".

 The southern states had long lagged behind northern states in producing common literature.
 With the advent of war, Southern publishers were in demand.
 These publishers, based largely in five cities (Charleston, South Carolina; Macon, Georgia; Mobile, Alabama; Nashville, Tennessee; and New Orleans, Louisiana), produced five times more printed music than they did literature.

 In the Confederate States of America, "God Save the South" was the official national anthem.
 However, "Dixie" was the most popular.
 United States President Abraham Lincoln said he loved "Dixie" and wanted to hear it played, saying "as we had captured the rebel army, we had also captured the rebel tune".
 At an April 9, 1865, rally, the band director was surprised when Lincoln requested that the band play "Dixie".
 Lincoln said, "That tune is now Federal property ... good to show the rebels that, with us in power, they will be free to hear it again."
 The other prominent tune was "The Bonnie Blue Flag", which, like "Dixie", was written in 1861, unlike Union popular tunes which were written throughout the war.

 The United States did not have a national anthem at this time ("The Star-Spangled Banner" would not be recognized as such until the twentieth century).
 Union soldiers frequently sang the "Battle Cry of Freedom", and the "Battle Hymn of the Republic" was considered the north's most popular song.